yingkitw/minipg/ARCHITECTURE.md

 ## Design Principles

-1. **Separation of Concerns**: Each crate has a single, well-defined responsibility
+1. **Separation of Concerns**: Each module has a single, well-defined responsibility
 2. **Trait-Based Abstraction**: Core capabilities are defined as traits for flexibility
 3. **Test-Friendly Design**: All components can be tested in isolation
 4. **Type Safety**: Leverage Rust's type system for correctness
 5. **Error Handling**: Comprehensive error types with diagnostic information
+6. **Performance**: Sub-millisecond code generation with optimized output
+7. **Multi-Language**: Consistent API across all target languages

-## Crate Structure
+## Module Structure

+**Note**: minipg is now a single consolidated crate with modular organization for easier publishing and installation.

-### minipg-core
+### core

-The foundation crate providing:
+The foundation module providing:
 - **Error Types**: Unified error handling with `Error` and `Result`
 - **Diagnostics**: Rich diagnostic messages with location information
 - **Traits**: Core capability traits (`GrammarParser`, `SemanticAnalyzer`, `CodeGenerator`, etc.)